orchidsoftware/crud/README.md

 ## Registering Resources

-By default, all resources within the `app/Orchid/Resources` directory will automatically be registered.
+All resources within the `app/Orchid/Resources` directory will automatically be registered by default.
-You are not required to manually register them.
+You are not required to register them manually.

 ## Defining Fields